-TSA is a c.70km drive from Bangkok Suvarnabhumi airport, mainly on highways.
+TSA is in Si Racha township, a c.70km drive from Bangkok Suvarnabhumi airport, mainly on highways.
 You can either drive yourself or take a taxi (c.THB1,000 per way).
 Self-driving is easier than it sounds as it is one road (Bangkok-Chonburi motorway no. 7, exit at route marker 78 and continue on the smaller regional highway) for 95% of the distance, and key road signage is in English (just follow road signs to Chonburi and exit to Si Racha at route marker 93.5km).
 There are many local and international car rental agencies at the airport.
 Parking at the DZ is free.

 It is better to have your own wheels if you intend to stay a few days as there are no food and amenities within walking distance of the DZ in the evenings (DZ is 5km from main road, and nearest town is 10km drive).
-If you do not drive, you could use the grab app / take a taxi from the airport, but taxis to get around Si Racha need to be booked as there are none to flag down (this is not Bangkok or Pattaya).
+If you do not drive, you could use the grab app / take a taxi from the airport, but taxis to get around Si Racha need to be booked in advance as there are none to flag down (this is not Bangkok or Pattaya).

 Process/pricing (sports jumpers)

 TSA is a USPA dropzone.
 If it is your first time here, do allow at least 30min for waivers and checking of gear / logbook etc. by the Chief Instructor (Jukka).
-It costs THB1100/950 per jump to 13000’/9000′ (AUD1000/850 if you buy a transferable 50-pack) and equipment rental is THB800 per jump, including pack job.
+It costs THB1100/950 per jump to 13000’/9000′ (THB1000/850 if you buy a transferable 50-pack) and equipment rental is THB800 per jump, including pack job.
 Rental canopies range from 135-260 sqf, but containers are quite long so may not be suitable for petite girls.
 There is a 2.5% credit card surcharge for all credit card payments.

 Not just a tandem factory?